-- (a) This Section shall govern procurement of the following legal-related services used as a part of legal services performed under the supervision of the General Counsel, the State Attorney or the Public Defender, or their designees: - (1) Appraisal, acquisition, disposition and/or relocation services in connection with property transactions. - (2) Title insurance and abstracts. - (3) Court reporters. - (4) Expert witnesses who will or may be called upon to testify in an administrative, quasi-judicial or judicial proceeding on behalf of a using agency where the employment is primarily for the purpose of preparation for or presentation at the proceeding.
+- (a) This Section shall govern procurement of the following legal-related services used as a part of legal services performed under the supervision of the General Counsel, the State Attorney or the Public Defender, or their designees: - (1) Appraisal, acquisition, disposition and/or relocation services in connection with property transactions.

-(5) Printing of legal briefs.

-- (6) Publication of legal advertisements and notices. - (b) Annually, during the month of October, the PSEC shall establish a list of qualified, interested and available sources of the legal-related services which the General Counsel, the State Attorney and the Public Defender each find are reasonably likely to be required by each of them, respectively, on a recurring basis during the ensuing year.
+- (2) Title insurance and abstracts. - (3) Court reporters. - (4) Expert witnesses who will or may be called upon to testify in an administrative, quasi-judicial or judicial proceeding, or statutory or contractual dispute, or who are retained by the Office of General Counsel or other special counsel of the city to consult with the city or its counsel in support of, or in anticipation of an administrative, quasi-judicial or judicial proceeding, or statutory or contractual dispute on behalf of a using agency. - (5) Printing of legal briefs. - (6) Publication of legal advertisements and notices. - (7) Mediators, arbitrators, and hearing officers necessary to resolve claims or disputes by, against, or otherwise related to the City or its independent agencies, whether pre-litigation, litigation, or administrative. - (b) Annually, during the month of October, the PSEC shall establish a list of qualified, interested and available sources of the legal-related services which the General Counsel, the State Attorney and the Public Defender each find are reasonably likely to be required by each of them, respectively, on a recurring basis during the ensuing year.
 PSEC shall establish the list using the procedures in Section 126.302.
-Upon recommendation of the Director, the PSEC may add to or delete from the list at any time for good cause as determined by the PSEC. - (c) Whenever the General Counsel, the State Attorney or the Public Defender requires a legal-related service, he shall: - (1) If a list of qualified, interested and available sources of that service has been established, procure the services from a source on the list. - (2) If no list has been established, procure the services from a qualified source.
+Upon recommendation of the Chief, the PSEC may add to or delete from the list at any time for good cause as determined by the PSEC. - (c) Whenever the General Counsel, special counsel, the State Attorney or the Public Defender requires a legalrelated service, he or she shall: - (1) If a list of qualified, interested and available sources of that service has been established, procure the services from a source on the list. - (2) If no list has been established, procure the services from a qualified source, on the most reasonable economic terms to the City, supported by an appropriate engagement agreement.
+The public notice or advertisement shall be forwarded to the Chief prior to publication.
+Receipt of responses shall be forwarded to the Division within one business day.
+The Chief shall include such public notice, advertisement, and responses on the next PSEC agenda for informational purposes.
+Once awarded by the applicable agency, the agency shall notify the Chief within one business day, and the Chief shall include the awarding of the service on the next PSEC agenda for informational purposes.
+The notifications set forth in this subsection (b) shall not create the requirement for any notices or advertisements not otherwise required by this Chapter 126.